Rndynt/AuthCore/docs/PROVISIONING.md

 # Provisioning Guide

-This guide describes how to create and maintain the PostgreSQL assets that AuthCore expects.
+This guide describes how to create and maintain the PostgreSQL assets that Realmio expects.
 The process is split into three layers:

 1. **Core mode setup** – Creates tenant tables and schemas for your selected operating mode.